otatski/dotfiles/README.md

 1. Navigate to the dotfiles directory
 2. Run
    - `make all`
-   - This will add a link from `.nvim_config/user` to `nvim/user`.
+   - This will add a symbolic link from `.nvim_config/user` to `nvim/user`.
 Any edit you make to the configuration should be done in this directory.
 Please see the [AstroNvim](https://astronvim.github.io/) documentation if you have any questions.
 3. Run
    - `nvim +PackerSync`
 4. Type `q` to exit the Packer window after everything has been updated.